Anagram: Modern period

 Examples from the 19th century are the transposition of "Horatio Nelson" into Honor est a Nilo (Latin: Honor is from the Nile); and of "Florence Nightingale" into "Flit on, cheering angel".
 The Victorian love of anagramming as recreation is alluded to by the mathematician Augustus De Morgan using his own name as an example; "Great Gun, do us a sum!" is attributed to his son William De Morgan, but a family friend John Thomas Graves was prolific, and a manuscript with over 2,800 has been preserved.

+In the novel Iracema, published by Brazilian novelist José de Alencar in 1865, the titular character is a Native Brazilian woman whose name is an anagram of "America", which in Portuguese can also refer to the Americas as a continent.

 With the advent of surrealism as a poetic movement, anagrams regained the artistic respect they had had in the Baroque period.
 The German poet Unica Zürn, who made extensive use of anagram techniques, came to regard obsession with anagrams as a "dangerous fever", because it created isolation of the author.
 The surrealist leader André Breton coined the anagram Avida Dollars for Salvador Dalí, to tarnish his reputation by the implication of commercialism.

+Anagrams are also known to be intentionally used as names for music acts, as acknowledged by musicians or their managers.
+According to American pop rock band Imagine Dragons, their name is an anagram for a phrase only known to members of the group, which lead vocalist and founding member Dan Reynolds stated each member approved of.
+One of the possible anagrams of their band's name is "Ragged Insomnia", which is the name of their recording studio in Las Vegas.
+The name of South Korean girl group Le Sserafim is an anagram of the phrase "I'm fearless".
+This practice is also done by solo musicians, such as American singer Ashley Nicolette Frangipane, known professionally as Halsey, which is an anagram of her first name.